Skip to content

 Olive Garden History [Italian-American Cuisine Story]

-Olive Garden History – Italian-American cuisine is the focus of the casual eating eatery franchise Olive Garden in the United States.
-Founded in 1982 by Bill Darden, the restaurant chain is currently owned by Darden Restaurants, Inc. It also owns other popular restaurant brands such as LongHorn Steakhouse, Bahama Breeze, and Cheddar’s Scratch Kitchen.
+Olive Garden History – Italian-American food is the theme of the casual dining restaurant chain franchise Olive Garden in the United States.
+The restaurant chain was founded in 1982 by Bill Darden.
+Today, it is owned by Darden Restaurants, Inc. Apart from Olive Garden, it owns other well-known restaurant chains like LongHorn Steakhouse, Bahama Breeze, and Cheddar’s Scratch Kitchen.

 Related Post –